-At the time of the acquisition and September 30, 2023, the Company evaluated the significance of each acquisition on a standalone basis and in aggregate, considering both qualitative and quantitative factors.
+At the time of the acquisition and December 31, 2023, the Company evaluated the significance of each acquisition on a standalone basis and in aggregate, considering both qualitative and quantitative factors.

-Subsequent to the end of the first quarter of fiscal year 2024 on November 1, 2023, the Company entered into a definitive agreement, through its subsidiary Standex Electronics Japan Corporation, to acquire privately-held, Japanese-based Sanyu Switch Co., Ltd. Sanyu Switch Co., Ltd. designs and manufactures reed relays, test sockets, testing systems for semi-conductor and other electronics manufacturing, and other switching applications.
-The transaction is expected to close before January 31, 2024, subject to required regulatory approvals.
+On November 1, 2023, the Company entered into a definitive agreement, through its subsidiary Standex Electronics Japan Corporation, to acquire privately-held, Japanese-based Sanyu Switch Co., Ltd. Sanyu Switch Co., Ltd. designs and manufactures reed relays, test sockets, testing systems for semi-conductor and other electronics manufacturing, and other switching applications.
+The transaction is expected to close in the third quarter of fiscal year 2024, subject to required regulatory approvals.
 Its results will be reported in the Electronics segment upon closing.